timmybytes/bytes-site/README.md

 This is the repository for my personal website/portfolio <https://timmybytes.com>.
 It was built with HTML, SCSS, JavaScript, and some NPM and bash scripts for automating compiling/deployment.

-The site is not a project intended to be maintained broadly, so it might break your stuff!
+The site is not a project intended to be used broadly, so it might break your stuff!

 ## Screens